 It’s a great platform for brands that want to increase their market exposure.
 83% of users discover new brands on the platform and 81% say they actively use the platform to find new brands and products.
 It’s also an influencer powerhouse platform.
 If you plan to introduce influencer marketing (one of the best social media strategies for hotels, hands down), into your business strategy, then Instagram is the way to go.

-Here’s how hotels can best utilise this platform:
+Here’s how hotels can best utilize this platform:

 - Influencer marketing.